 (2) In this section, manager includes underground manager, quarry manager, and their alternates and deputies, underground superintendent, foreman (in relation to an underground metal mine), and deputy (in relation to an underground coal mine).

-[Section 99 amended by No. 68 of 2004 s.
+[Section 99 amended: No. 68 of 2004 s.
 33.]

 99A.
 Liability of employers, managers etc. for offences by others involving gross negligence